 - 1. Volume sets of different RAID levels may coexist on the same Raid Set. - 2.
-Up to 16 Volume Sets in a Raid Set can be created by the RAID subsystem controller.
-But only 4 Volume Sets can be mapped in each host channel (total 8 Volume Sets can be mapped).
+Up to 16 Volume Sets in a Raid Set can be created in the RAID subsystem.
+But only up to 4 Volume Sets can be mapped in each host channel (SATA/USB).
+Refer to Channel and Drive # information in later part of this section.